5 Questions About Race That I am Asked Regularly As An Ally

 This conversation is all about the context in which black and white (the colours) have historically been used to denote bad and good.

-Whitelist is fine, let them through, no danger, admission automatically granted.
+Whitelist is fine, safe, let them through, no danger, admission automatically granted.

 Blacklist?
 Unsafe, bad, wrong, dangerous, deny entry, danger!